programs-forensic-engineering-990x358

 Programmatic Accreditation

 Programmatic accreditation is specific to an engineering program.
-Stanford, for example, has accreditation from the Accreditation Board for Engineering and Technology (ABET).
-Some of the other accreditation agencies for engineering schools include the Institute of Industrial Engineers (IIE); the National Society of Professional Engineers (NSPE); and the Society of Manufacturing Engineers (SME).
+The University of California, for example, has accreditation from the Accreditation Board for Engineering and Technology (ABET).
+Other accreditation agencies for engineering schools include the Institute of Industrial Engineers (IIE), the National Society of Professional Engineers (NSPE), and the Society of Manufacturing Engineers (SME).

 Institutional Accreditation

 In addition to programmatic accreditation, schools should have institutional accreditation from a recognized accrediting body, such as the Higher Learning Commission, the Middle States Commission on Higher Education, or the Western Association of Schools and Colleges.
-Those who are taking engineering courses should make it a point to look at a school’s accreditation beforehand to make sure that their program has been accredited as one of quality.
+Those taking engineering courses should make it a point to look at a school’s accreditation beforehand to ensure that their program has been accredited as one of quality.

 Writer